sirmaxworld/ai-solver/README.md

 - **88% Threshold**: Only high-confidence solutions are recommended
 - **5 Iteration Max**: Systematic search without infinite loops
 - **Category Support**: Optimized for CSS, React, Performance, Architecture, and Algorithm problems
+- **10+ AI Models**: Choose from Claude, GPT-4, Gemini, Llama, DeepSeek, and more
+- **Smart Model Routing**: Automatically selects the best model for your task type

 ## 💻 CLI Usage